process-analytics/bpmn-visualization-js/README.md

 - error TS7016: Could not find a declaration file for module 'mxgraph'

 In this case,
-- Install `@typed-mxgraph/typed-mxgraph` as devDependencies, for instance by running `npm i --save-dev @typed-mxgraph/typed-mxgraph@1.0.4`
-- Declare the `typed-mxgraph` types in the `tsconfig.json` as in the following 👇
+- Declare the `typed-mxgraph` types in the `tsconfig.json` as in the following (see the [typeRoots](https://www.typescriptlang.org/tsconfig#typeRoots) documentation for more explanations) 👇

 ```json
 {